ChenDavidTimothy/ads/docs/refactor-roadmap.md

-﻿# Refactor Target Roadmap
+# Refactor Target Roadmap

 This document captures the next set of legacy or high-risk areas that should follow the animation/logic executor split.
 Each entry documents the current pain points, why the file should be decomposed, and a concrete plan of action.

-## Server-Side Refactors
+## Recently Completed

 ### src/server/api/routers/animation.ts
-- **Why**: 1.8k lines combining TRPC routing, validation utilities, Supabase orchestration, and asset cache coordination.
-Mixing HTTP surface with domain services makes the router brittle and difficult to test.
-- **Plan**:
-  1. Extract job orchestration (cache deferral, queue handling) into `src/server/rendering/jobs/asset-cache-service.ts`.
-  2. Move node/edge transformation helpers into `src/server/animation-processing/flow-transformers.ts`.
-  3. Isolate validation logic under `src/server/animation-processing/validators/scene-validation.ts`.
-  4. Recompose the router from small `procedures/*.ts` files so the exported router is declarative.
+- **Status**: Completed (asset cache + validation refactor delivered, September 2025)
+- **Outcome**: Router now delegates to `animation/procedures/*`, job orchestration lives in `rendering/jobs/asset-cache-service.ts`, and transformation/validation helpers are centralized under the `animation-processing` namespace.
+Behaviour is covered by existing queue + media tests.

+## High-Priority Server-Side Refactors

 ### src/server/storage/smart-storage-provider.ts
 - **Why**: Nearly 1k lines juggling temp-file prep, Supabase streaming, retries, clean-up, and quota enforcement.
 Mixing filesystem and network concerns hides failure modes.
 - **Plan**:
   1. Create a `storage/upload-service.ts` responsible for finalize/upload/retry.
   2. Move clean-up scheduling and orphan detection into `storage/cleanup-service.ts`.
-  3. Keep `SmartStorageProvider` as a façade delegating to the new services and unit test each subsystem individually.
+  3. Keep `SmartStorageProvider` as a facade delegating to the new services and unit test each subsystem individually.

 ### src/server/rendering/asset-cache-manager.ts
 - **Why**: Large class (800+ lines) covering download orchestration, manifest persistence, concurrency limits, and integrity checks.
 Hard to reason about race conditions.